neams-th-coe/cardinal/doc/content/source/postprocessors/NekScalarValuePostprocessor.md

 ## Example Input Syntax

-As an example, the `flux1` and `flux2` postprocessors below will evaluate the integral of the first slot in `nrs->usrwrk` over two different boundaries in NekRS's mesh.
-For conjugate heat transfer, this particular slot represents the heat flux boundary condition sent to NekRS.
+As an example, the `s1` postprocessor will grab the value held by the `scalar1` userobject.

-!listing test/tests/conduction/zero_flux/nek_disjoint.i
+!listing test/tests/nek_stochastic/nek.i
-  block=Postprocessors
+  start=UserObjects
+  end=Outputs

 !syntax parameters /Postprocessors/NekScalarValuePostprocessor